julia463/creatorverse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+I struggled with showing all of the creators,and editing the style, especially the nav bar.

 ## License